 When there is a ton of light reflecting off of different parts of your photo, it creates an overwhelming highlight.
 This highlight can wash out the colors in your image and make it more challenging to see the details beneath.
 With a polarizing filter, you can cut out these bright highlights to bring back the richness and detail once again.

-How Does A Polarizer Work
+How Does A Polarizer Work For Photography?

 In a nutshell, a polarizing filter works by blocking out a certain wave pattern of light from entering your camera.
 A polarizer is made up of many tiny lines that will block polarized light from passing through the filter.
 As you rotate the filter, you can reposition these lines to block out a different source of polarized light.